MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1geometry-widen(float,id2d1strokestyle,const d2d1_matrix_3x2_f &,id2d1simplifiedgeometrysink).md

 ## -description

-Widens the geometry by the specified stroke and writes the result to an <a href="https://msdn.microsoft.com/cf877a25-7b9f-4db0-ac53-b4a350795a86">ID2D1SimplifiedGeometrySink</a> after it has been transformed by the specified matrix and flattened using the specified tolerance.
+Widens the geometry by the specified stroke and writes the result to an <a href="https://msdn.microsoft.com/cf877a25-7b9f-4db0-ac53-b4a350795a86">ID2D1SimplifiedGeometrySink</a> after it has been transformed by the specified matrix and flattened using the default tolerance.

 ## -parameters